awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **If the source and target distributions are in different AWS accounts**
 If you have access to the source distribution, the alternate domain name is *not* an apex domain \(also called a root domain, like `example.com`\), and you are not already using a wildcard that overlaps with that alternate domain name, use a wildcard to move the alternate domain name\.
 For more information, see [Use a wildcard to move an alternate domain name](#alternate-domain-names-move-use-wildcard)\.
-If you don’t have access to the source distribution’s AWS account, you can try to use the `associate-alias` command in the AWS CLI to move the alternate domain name\.
+If you don’t have access to the source distribution’s AWS account, you can try using the associate\-alias command in the AWS CLI to move the alternate domain name\.
 If the source distribution is disabled, you can move the alternate domain name\.
 For more information, see [Use associate\-alias to move an alternate domain name](#alternate-domain-names-move-associate-alias)\.
-If the alternate domain name that you’re moving is an apex domain or you don’t have access to the source distribution’s AWS account, contact AWS Support\.
+If the associate\-alias command doesn’t work, contact AWS Support\.
 For more information, see [Contact AWS Support to move an alternate domain name](#alternate-domain-names-move-contact-support)\.

 #### Use associate\-alias to move an alternate domain name<a name="alternate-domain-names-move-associate-alias"></a>